Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 1: Aust Competitive Grant)

-Funding Scheme: CRDC 2223EOI0335 Investigation study – career pathways to support cotton workers on farms – what should (cotton) agricultural apprenticeships look like?
+Funding Schemes: CRDC 2223EOI0335 Investigation study – career pathways to support cotton workers on farms – what should (cotton) agricultural apprenticeships look like?

 Total Funding: $92,463.00